 - 1. Grades are tallied before the exam, and teachers will notify students, counselors, and administrators of seniors who have earned exemption. - 2.
-No grade will be entered for the "final exam" column on the student's report card. - 3.
-The final grade will be tallied based on the grades from the four marking periods and midterm exam. - 4.
+A grade of "E" for Exempt will be entered in the final exam field. - 3.
+The final grade will be the "In Progress Grade" at the end of the fourth marking period. - 4.
 Eligible seniors do not need to attend school during the exam block for which they have earned exemption.